strdco/scan.datasatsto.se/README.md

 Displays a very brief status to the user to indicate if the scan was successful.

 Returns HTTP/200 if successful, 500 if not.

+Displays an error message if there's no code, prompting the user to set up the terminal first.

+## Store a vendor code as a cookie

+`/setup`

+If the vendor/exhibitor uses a smartphone or other browser to scan the QR codes, the exhibitor code can be stored in a cookie in the browser.
+A simple web form found in /setup guides the user.

+When the cookie is set in the browser, all scans made with that browser will include this code.
+The cookie expires after 24 hours.

+You programmatically set the cookie by using a POST request to /setup, with the exhibitor code in the "code" parameter.

 ## Retrieve a list of scans